sdss/meeting-2025/local-info/index.md

 # Welcome to Heidelberg!

-Discover the best places to stay, eat, and explore in this beautiful city.
+Discover the best places to stay, eat, and explore in our beautiful city.

 ## 🏨 Hotels
 ### Close to the train station (Bahnstadt):